Priyanks27/LotteryTicketBackend/README.md

 3) start cassandra by running cassandra.bat from the ~\cassandra\bin location.
 4) Alternatively, execute following instructions to setup cassandra for this project:

-  a) docker pull cassandra latest
+  1) docker pull cassandra latest
-  b) docker run --name cassandra -p 9042:9042 -d cassandra:3.0
+  2) docker run --name cassandra -p 9042:9042 -d cassandra:3.0
-  c) docker ps
+  3) docker ps
-  d) docker exec -it cassandra bash
+  4) docker exec -it cassandra bash
-  e) cqlsh
+  5) cqlsh
-  f) create KEYSPACE test WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1};
+  6) create KEYSPACE test WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1};

 Go to the base directory and Use following instructions to launch the project